Frank Harvey (American football)

-Willie Frank Harvey (born January 19, 1971) is an American former professional football fullback who played one season with the Arizona Cardinals of the National Football League (NFL).
-He played college football at Georgia and was selected by the Cardinals in the seventh round of the 1994 NFL draft.
+Willie Frank Harvey (born January 19, 1971) is an American former professional football player who was a fullback for one season with the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Cardinals in the seventh round of the 1994 NFL draft.
 He was also a member of the Cleveland Browns.

 Early life

 Willie Frank Harvey was born on January 19, 1971, in Dawson, Georgia.
 He attended Terrell County High School in Dawson.